 I tried not to think about the garbage he tossed down our drain in a number of attempts to clean it.
 I honestly had to leave the house each time he did.
 And while it was always a little bit “better” after each chemical raid… the problem was never really solved.

-Finally, like the super woman I am (ha!), I told him I would take care of it.
+Finally, like the superwoman I am (ha!), I told him I would take care of it.
 I knew I had heard of baking soda and vinegar for cleaning drains, and I figured “what do we have to lose”?
 I mean, this stuff is a whole lot cheaper than the toxic waste my husband was using.
 I set out to make my concoction of diy drano

 Well, silly me… It took one time to get our drain moving beautifully again.
 Once.
-1/2 cup baking soda , 1 cup vinegar, some hot water, and a little patience and our drain was moving like a hare in the races.
+1/2 cup baking soda , 1 cup of vinegar, some hot water, and a little patience, and our drain was moving like a hare in the races.

 And we haven’t had a problem with it since.

-How to unclog a drain naturally with baking soda and vinegar
+How to unclog a drain without Drano -Using baking soda and vinegar

 1/4 – 1/2 cup baking soda